spicata/mint-fresh-notes/pages/Not Vanity.md

 tags:
 ---

 You don’t argue for vanity.
-You don’t do it for some
+You don’t do it for some external third-party.
+You argue for yourself.